peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - Use blackboards to coordinate workflow
 - We can use the blackboard to coordinate disparate facts and agents, while still maintaining independence and even isolation among participants

+## CH 6.
+While You Are Coding

+### Programming by Coincidence

+- Sometime we don't know why the code is failing because we didn't know why it worked in the first place
+  - It seemed to work, given the limited "testing", but that was just a coincidence
+- For routines you call, rely only on documented behavior.
+If you can’t, for whatever reason, then document your assumption well
+- It’s easy to assume that X causes Y, but as we said in Debugging: **don’t assume it, prove it**
+- Assumptions that aren't based on well-established facts are the bane of all projects
+- Suggestion for program deliberately:
+  - Always be aware of what you are doing
+  - Don’t code blindfolded (don't build an application you don't fully understand, don't use a technology you arn't familiar with)
+  - Proceed from a plan
+  - Rely only on reliable things.
+Don’t depend on accidents or assumptions.
+If you can’t tell the difference in particular circumstances, assume the worst
+  - Document your assumptions (Design by Contract can help clarify your assumptions in your own mind, as well as help communicate them to others)
+  - Don’t just test your code, but test your assumptions as well
+  - Prioritize your effort.
+Spend time on the important aspects; more than likely, these are the hard parts
+  - Don’t be a slave to history.
+Don’t let existing code dictate future code.
+Don’t let what you’ve already done constrain what you do next—be ready to refactor